• Skip to content

 Strategy and goal completion is only as effective as the process that manages it.

-A structured process to monitor goal completion holds people accountable and supports implementation of the strategy.
+A structured process to monitor goal completion holds people accountable and supports strategy implementation.

 Whether it is church employees, volunteers, or a sub-committee of the board – completing goals, as written, on time is crucial to a church’s ability to achieve its mission.